 The concerns of the Society for the Protection of Women and Children (SPWC) were domestic: conditions within marriage, including desertion, domestic violence, adoption, neglect and abuse of children, and divorce.

 Like its overseas equivalents, the New Zealand women’s movement inspired novels.
-Edith Searle Grossmann wrote four novels, two of which – In revolt and Hermione: a knight of the holy ghost – explore the position of women within marriage and suggest possible solutions.
+Edith Searle Grossmann wrote four novels, two of which – In revolt and Hermione: a knight of the Holy Ghost – explore the position of women within marriage and suggest possible solutions.
 The outlook was not good.
 Hermione, the central character in both books, was trapped by restrictive laws and eventually committed suicide.

 Branches were founded in all the main centres in 1893, and in some the membership included men.
-The SPWC became a conservative organisation, influenced by eugenics, and a desire to keep families together that sometimes took precedence over the protection of women.
+The SPWC became a conservative organisation, influenced by eugenics and a desire to keep families together that sometimes took precedence over the protection of women.

 National Council of Women

 In its first 10 years the council had been more radical, but far less representative of women.
-In its new form, the NCW went on to become New Zealand’s largest women’s organisation, providing an effective network for women’s groups and being consulted by government.
+In its new form, the NCW went on to become New Zealand’s largest women’s organisation, providing an effective network for women’s groups and being consulted by the government.